kristojorg/bp/v1/README.md

 >Note: this feature is available with `react-scripts@0.5.0` and higher.

-To define permanent environment variables, create a file called `.env` in the root of your project:
+To define permanent environment vairables, create a file called `.env` in the root of your project:

 ```
 REACT_APP_SECRET_CODE=abcdef
 ```

-These variables will act as the defaults if the machine does not explicitly set them.<br>
+These variables will act as the defaults if the machine does not explicitly set them.
 Please refer to the [dotenv documentation](https://github.com/motdotla/dotenv) for more details.

 >Note: If you are defining environment variables for development, your CI and/or hosting platform will most likely need